easydorica/genomicscourse.github.io/README.md

 > **❓ Questions**
 >
-> **Q1.16: What is the coverage in this position and what are the genotype of proband?**
+> **Q1.16: What is the coverage in this position and what is the genotype of proband?**
 > **Q1.17: Assuming that the proband has a recessive disorder, which one of the last two variants (chr12:113565675-G-A, chr12:58022561-C-T) has a compatible genotype?**
 > **Q1.18: What do you think is the disease phenotype potentially associated with this SNV (chr12:58022561-C-T)?**